atealxt/atealxt.github.io/_posts/2015-11-03-file-upload-server-progress-estimation.md

 Any possibly simpler way?
 Yes, there is a solution only need to modify front-end code, which is estimate server consume time and include into the whole progress - simulate the server progress.

-Suppose server will spend 30% of times:
+Suppose server will spend 30% of time:

 ```javascript
 // test code